-I have been fortunate to be able to teach a wide range of courses reflecting my interest in language, storytelling (composition, fiction, theatre), and cultural history.
-I have always been passionate about learning and teaching languages.
 I grew up in Paris, France, the daughter of a Russian father and an Italian mother who settled there when I was a child.
 Because of the unique experience of having been raised bilingually in French and Italian, I am deeply committed to facilitating cross-cultural communication whenever possible.
-I have been instrumental in designing the long-stay exchange program between Rhodes and the Université de Poitiers and I have led several groups of French majors and minors on Maymester programs in Paris.
-My main area of expertise involves French literature and drama.
-I am one of the founding members of an international research group whose objective is to bring fresh critical perspectives to the substantial (and often controversial) theatre corpus of 19th-century novelist/playwright George Sand.
-I have contributed several article-length entries on this topic for the Dictionnaire Sand which came out in 2016.
-Also in 2016, my article “Performing Sand’s Pedagogical Project in Indiana,” was published in the MLA Approaches to Teaching Sand’s Indiana.
-I am now under contract with the Swiss publisher Honoré Champion to establish the scholarly editions of two of Sand’s plays, Françoise (1856) and Mademoiselle La Quintinie (1872), that will be included in Sand′s Œuvres complètes collection.
+My passion is teaching storytelling (composition, fiction, theatre), translation, and cultural history.
+As a scholar, I specialize in French literature and drama.
+I am one of the founding members of an international research group aiming to bring fresh critical perspectives to the substantial (and often controversial) theatre corpus of 19th-century novelist/playwright George Sand.
+In 2016, I contributed several article-length entries on this topic for the Dictionnaire Sand.
+Also in 2016, my article “Performing Sand’s Pedagogical Project in Indiana,” was included in the MLA Approaches to Teaching Sand’s Indiana.
+I am under contract to establish the scholarly editions of two of Sand’s plays, Françoise (1856) and Mademoiselle La Quintinie (1872), to be included in the Sand Œuvres complètes collection published by Honoré Champion.

 “George Sand et la mise en scène à distance.” Écriture, performance et théâtralité dans l′œuvre de George Sand.
 Eds.
 Catherine Nesci and Olivier Bara.
 (Grenoble: éllug, 2014) 253-268.